Next Start

 It’s helpful to know the signs and symptoms that might indicate your vehicle has a low amount of brake fluid.
 These can include:

-• The brake light coming on.
-The anti-lock braking system (ABS) is designed to illuminate if something within the brake system needs to be looked at.
+• The brake light comes on.
+The anti-lock braking system (ABS) indicator light is designed to illuminate if something within the brake system needs to be checked.
 This can be a pretty obvious indicator, so be sure to check the fluid levels if you notice this.

 • Issues with your brake pedal.
 You might notice a few things happening with your brake pedal if your car doesn’t have a proper amount of brake fluid.
 It might be harder to press down on it, or the pedal might have a “soft” feel when you use it.